“…God is light, and in him is no darkness at all.” (1John 1:5b)

 In Acts 20:29-35, Paul warned the Ephesians elders, as he was preparing to leave them for what he knew would be the last time, that, after his departure, ravenous wolves would come in among them, not sparing the flock.
 Even from amongst the brethren, evil men would arise speaking perverse things in order to draw disciples away from the truth of Jesus Christ, and toward themselves.
 Paul was so concerned about these false teachers that he reminded them that he had been warning them, with tears, about these deceivers for 3 years.
 He then commended the elders to God and to the word, and pointed out that he was not greedy and coveted no man’s possessions …but simply labored to teach them all things about Jesus.
 And here we are 2,000 years later, and the ravenous wolves…are here.

 Jesus goes on to tell his disciples that not everyone who uses His name will be saved, but only those who obey Him…not as works, but as evidence of salvation.
 Many will say to Jesus when he comes to take His children home that they prophesied, drove out demons, and performed miracles in His name.
 But He will say, “Away from me you evil doers!
 I never knew you.”
 (Mathew 7:21-23).
-Test the spirits against the word!!
-If they don’t line up, turn around and walk away from them, and never, ever go back – for what do temples of idols have in common with the temple of God?
-Come out from them and be separate!
+Therefore, we must test the teachings and spirits we receive against the eternal written word of God, no matter how much we love the teachers we hear or the churches we attend.
+If they don’t line up with the Bible, we must address it directly, and if the elders do not listen, then we must turn and walk away from them…and never, ever go back – for what do temples of idols have in common with the temple of God?
+Come out from them and be separate saith the Lord.
 (2 Corinthians 6:14-18).Biblical separation